-In September 2014, the Company announced that its common shares have been approved for trading in the United States on the OTCOB Marketplace under the symbol, CVVUF.
+In September 2014, the Company announced that its common shares have been approved for trading in the United States on the OTCQB Marketplace under the symbol, CVVUF.

-In July 2014, the Company staked the Cable Bay project (previously Carpenter project) which consists of four block of claims with a total area of 2,411 hectares.
+In July 2014, the Company staked the Carpenter project which consists of four block of claims with a total area of 2,411 hectares.
 The project is partly on land and partly over Cree Lake.
-The Cable Bayr project straddles the edge of the Athabasca basin, along a major Basin structure, the Cable Bay Shear Zone which hosts uranium mineralization in Nuinsco Resources Corp's Diabase Peninsula project.
+The Carpenter project straddles the edge of the Athabasca basin, along a major Basin structure, the Cable Bay Shear Zone, which hosts uranium mineralization in Nuinsco Resources Corp's Diabase Peninsula project.
 The Nuinsco Resources Corp's claims are adjacent immediately to the northeast.
 The depth to unconformity is less than 90 metres.